 “I know of at least one case in a different department where a faculty [member] with poor student teaching evaluations and under-par peer evaluations was unanimously reappointed.”

-To be clear, my student evaluations were good-to-excellent from over 2500 students and my peer reviews were a mix of perspectives, excellent reviews contradicted by some negative comments, but the chair wrote three letters herself that were extremely negative, riddled with now proven falsehoods, distortions and can’t-pass-the-smell-test statements that appear idiotic when read by any reasonable person.
-The chair clearly aimed to tip the scales against me.
-But she didn’t fool the university’s own faculty standards committee, which reviewed my teaching record and concluded the chair was “out to get” me.
-The FSC voted for my reappointment unanimously, concluding I had “met the standard for reappointment”.
+To be clear, my student evaluations were good-to-excellent from over 2500 students and my peer reviews were a mix of perspectives, excellent reviews contradicted by some negative comments, but the chair wrote three extremely negative letters herself that tipped the scales.
+Even though I believe that I showed these letters to be riddled with falsehoods, distortions and can’t-pass-the-smell-test claims about my teaching, nobody has ever answered my evidence and arguments (I would argue this was a denial of due process).
+The Chair, I argue, aimed to tip the scales against me.
+But she didn’t fool the university’s own faculty standards committee, which reviewed my teaching record and concluded the Chair was “out to get” me.
+The FSC voted for my reappointment unanimously, concluding that I had “met the standard for reappointment”.

 A former UVM dean: